Pandas-DB/pandasdb-crm-comm/README.md

 - **Error Handling**: Graceful degradation and retry logic
 - **Logging**: Structured logging with correlation IDs
 - **Security**: Validate all inputs, use least privilege
+- **Platform Agnostic**: Design for multiple platforms from the start

 ### **Contributing**